 4. The Gig Economy is Here to Stay

-2020 is also confirmation that the gig economy is here, and it’s here to stay.
-Companies who have mastered the management of their contractor and mixed workforce can run lean, agile operations that will weather any obstacles thrown at them.
+Leveraging a blended workforce with a mix of employees and field service contractors allows companies to access qualified technicians when both demand and geographic range suddenly increase.
+2020 is confirmation that the gig economy is here, and it’s here to stay.
+Companies who have mastered the management of their contractor and mixed workforce can run lean, agile operations that can weather any obstacles thrown at them.

 When you look at the future of employment, the statistics speak for themselves: